glutengo/rendering-strategies/backend/res/posts/vue/vue.md

 ## Adding SSR Features

-Vue provides a very detailed [guide on SSR](https://ssr.vuejs.org/) implementation.
+Vue.js provides a very detailed [guide on SSR implementation](https://ssr.vuejs.org/).
 We will use this guide when we attempt to render our application on the server.

 To get started, we need to install the `vue-server-renderer` package from NPM.